 With wet, soupy wounds, we often start with an Unna boot.
 An Unna boot is a medicated paste-impregnated wrap covered by an elastic layer, generally an elastic wrap (“ACE” bandage) or self-adherent elastic bandage such as Coban.
 It is applied with the appropriate level of compression.
-The goal is to get into a graduated compression stocking.
-This is hard with open, wet wounds.
-But often, after a few days or weeks of Unna boots, one can get into a graded compression stocking.
+It must be changed approximately every 3 to 7 days.
+Usually it needs to be changed more often at first, then less often once the swelling is reduced and the wound starts to heal.

 The Case for Earlier Venous Stasis Ulcer Treatment

 Early endovenous ablation of superficial venous reflux resulted in faster healing of venous leg ulcers and more time free from ulcers than deferred endovenous ablation.
-This is a landmark study in Venous Stasis Ulcer Treatment that constitutes level 1 evidence that doctors should treat these ulcers with ablation sooner rather than later.
+This is a landmark study on Venous Stasis Ulcer treatment that supports the level 1A evidence-based consensus that doctors should treat these ulcers with ablation sooner rather than later.

-This has important implications for everyone.
+Early treatment has advantages and important implications for everyone:

 - For patients and doctors who are frustrated because they wish to treat these wounds with venous ablation early, hopefully, treatment and coverage paradigms will evolve to be more evidence-based.

 - For payers, like the insurance companies, governments, and society at large, this may save millions of dollars each year by healing these wounds sooner and preventing recurrences quicker, which not only is of healthcare value to the patients but a great value to society in general.

 Treating Venous Ulcers at Inovia Vein Specialty Centers

 Our team can help make a plan that balances the recommendations of the experts and the requirements of insurance carriers to help optimize a treatment plan that is best suited for your goals.